IGM's Page and Diary

 What makes Vacational Studies so special?

 Christelle Boisson (VacStuds Elstree early '90s) helped me host an event in Monaco in December 2014.
 Her Facebook event invitation stated that VacStuds is 'pas comes les autres'.
 How right she is.
 I think what makes us special is the continuity.
 Not only are we well into the second generation of students with children from the '70s and '80s keen that their children have the same fantastic experiences they had as youngsters, but there is a huge continuity of staff who love teaching with us and know they are respected and valued.
 For teaching staff, Vacational Studies is an attractive prospect.
 We have teacher development sessions during the Course headed by our Director of Studies, Joe Wallis.
-Each year, I develop one or two talented staff by funding a DELTA course for them.
+Sometimes we develop one or two talented staff by funding a DELTA course for them.
 This is a top TEFL (Teaching English as a Foreign Language) qualification.
 It is expensive (which Vacational Studies covers) and demanding of time and energy (which the member of staff provides.)

 Vacational Studies has always been run by me.
 I started it as 'Educational Holidays' in 1971 which I ran with two others.
 In 1973, I formed 'Vacational Studies' without partners.
 The values established over generations are constant, but every year is different and every year is special.
 For all our students it is a developmental summer and, as I shall say to them many times, 'you are creating at this moment memories that will stay with you for ever.'
 I have trademarked our strapline 'Days I'll remember all my life™'.